Keeping pets cool in hot weather

 - Know the signs of heatstroke - excessive panting, extreme salivation, distress and collapse.
 If this happens, gradually cool your pet's body temperature.
 You can do this by wrapping them in wet towels (cool, not freezing) that you change frequently, and call your vet for further advice.

 - If you have a long-haired pet, get them trimmed for summer to prevent over-heating.
+Make sure you groom your pet appropriately for the breed and do not cut their hair too short.

 - Walk dogs in the morning or evening - before 8am and after 5pm is best.
 Not only will this prevent them overheating in the daytime sun, but road surfaces, pavements and sand can burn paws when hot.